1. What is kinesiology?

 2. What are the program's entry dates and application deadline?

 The M.S. in Kinesiology offers a rolling admission policy, and accepts students for the fall (September), spring (January) or summer (May) semesters.
 Students may begin the program in any semester or term.
-Students are strongly encouraged to have their application files, including all needed documentation, completed at least 30 days prior to the start of the semester.
+Information regarding application deadlines for each start term can be found here.

 3. What are the program's prerequisites?